Optimal Gevrey regularity for supercritical quasi-geostrophic equations: Proof of theorem

 Clearly

 where we have used the uniform Sobolev estimates in Step 2.
-Note that $\| \nabla \eta_{n+1} \|_2 \lesssim \| \theta_n \|_{H^{2-\gamma}} + \| \theta_{n+1} \|_{H^{2-\gamma}} \lesssim 1$.
+Note that

-It follows that,
+It follows that

-By using the nonlinear estimates in Step 2, one can choose $J_0$ sufficiently large (one can slightly shrink $T_0$ further if necessary) such that the term $\| D^s P_{>J_0} \theta_n\|_2 $ becomes sufficiently small (to kill the implied constant pre-factors in the above inequality) and close the $L^2$ estimate.
-It is then easy to establish the desired strong contraction of $\theta^{(n)} \to \theta$ in $C_t^0 L_x^2$.
+By using the nonlinear estimates in Step 2 and \eqref{4.4bb}, one can choose $J_0$ sufficiently large (and slightly shrink $T_0$ further if necessary) such that the term $\| D^s P_{>J_0} \theta^{(n)}\|_2 $ becomes sufficiently small (to kill the implied constant pre-factors in the above inequality).
+This implies